nsidc/granule-metgen/README.md

 | time_coverage_duration | Collection    | time_coverage_end   | EndingDateTime | 2    |
 | pixel_size             | Collection    | GeoTransform        | n/a | 3    |

-R = Required for all non-netCDF file types (e.g., csv, .tif, .h5, etc) and netCDF files missing
-    the global attribute specified

 1. This regex attribute leverages a netCDF's file name containing a date to populate UMMG files' TemporalExtent field attribute, BeginningDateTime.
 Must match using the named group `(?P<time_coverage_start>)`.
-   * This attribute is meant to be used with "nearly" compliant netCDF files, but not other file types (csv, tif, etc.) since these should rely on premet files containing temporal details for each file.
+   * This attribute is meant to be used with "nearly" compliant netCDF files, but not other file types (csv, tif, etc.) since these would rely on premet files containing temporal details for each file.

-2. The time_coverage_duration attribute value specifies the duration to be applied to the `time_coverage_start` value in order to generate EndingDateTime values in UMMG files; this value **is a constant**.
-It's only capable of appling the same value to all time_start_regex value gleaned from files.
-The time_coverage_duration value must be a valid [ISO duration value](https://en.wikipedia.org/wiki/ISO_8601#Durations).
+2. The time_coverage_duration attribute value specifies the duration to be applied to the `time_coverage_start` value in order to generate EndingDateTime values in UMMG files; this value **will result in same value being populated in all UMM-G files for the data set**.
+The time_coverage_duration value must be a valid
+[ISO duration value](https://en.wikipedia.org/wiki/ISO_8601#Durations).
    * This attribute is meant to be used only with "nearly" compliant _netCDF_ files--not any other file types since all other file types will rely on premet files to generate temporal details in output ummg metadata files.